Openhab-Nodes/website/content/en/developer/addons.md

 ### Test without Containers

-Usually an Addon and also openHAB X core services are bundled into software containers for distribution, but also for local execution.
+Addons and also openHAB X core services are bundled into software containers for distribution and execution.
 Containers are explained in a later section.

-For running a service or an addon in a debug session, containers are not recommended.
+For running an addon in a debug session, containers are not recommended.
+The interaction between the debugger and the encapsulated addon container process might be interfered by the operating system.
+Instead:

 1. Execute `sh ./start_all.sh` of the [core repository](https://www.github.com/openhab-nodes/core) on the command line to start openHAB X.
-2. And then start your addon or the example addon via the command line given above, like `cargo run` for a Rust addon or `npm run start` for NodeJS.
+2. Start your Addon (or an example Addon) via the command line given above, like `cargo run` for a Rust addon or `npm run start` for NodeJS orr use the respective debugger to start the process.

 ### Test With Production OHX

 It is possible to run your addon on your developer machine and have your (production) OHX installation running on a different system.

 For this to work, you first need to create an access token on the <a class="demolink" href="">Maintenance</a> page with the "REMOTE_ADDON" permission.
 Add additional permissions as needed.
-You are basically executing the procedure that happens when an addon is installed.

 Start your addon with the environment variable `REMOTE_OHX=192.168.1.11` set (change the IP accordingly) and the environment variable `REMOTE_OHX_ACCESS` should be set to your token, like `REMOTE_OHX_ACCESS=e5868ebb4445fc2ad9f9...49956c1cb9ddefa0d421`.

-The addon should report that it will attempt to connect to a remote instance.
+The addon **should** report that it will attempt to connect to a remote instance.
-Please note, that configuration is not shared across devices.
 Depending on the granted permissions you will have access to Things, Thing States, Thing States history, the user database etc.

+{{< callout type="warning" >}}
+Please note, that the configuration and Addon Things are stored on the remote OHX installation.
+{{< /callout >}}

 {{< callout type="info" >}}
 As long as you do not grant full cpu, memory and disk quota permissions, it is generally safe to develop an addon with your production OHX.
 It is almost impossible to break anything or render the installation unstable.